herv3us/todo/README.md

 ## todo

-Making this small application to practice more on React, at the same time as learning som Sass.
+Making this small application to practice more on React, at the same time as learning some Sass.

 Really nothing major, just for fun.